reactioncommerce/reaction-docs/developer/architecture/layout.md

 ### Implementation details:

 * Layouts are meant to be created using the Package Registry.
 During initialization, the _workflow processes_ are cloned to the Shops collection which is where the application refers to them at runtime.
-Contrary, the _workflow steps_ are not cloned to the Shops collection.
+On the other hand, the _workflow steps_ are not cloned to the Shops collection.

 * It's perfectly legal to have a workflow process **without** a corresponding workflow step.
 This just means that the rendered _Container_ does not have children that are dependent on the state of the _workflow process_.